Brian Day

+In 2025, he published My Fight for Canadian Healthcare: A Thirty-Year Battle to Put Patients First, a memoir reflecting on his legal and professional battles for private care in Canada.

 Early life and education

 Day was raised in Toxteth, a working-class area of post-war Liverpool, England.
 He was the eldest of four children in a family with strong Labour views.
 Both his mother and father were socialists.
 Day credited his personal shift from the political left to the political center-right by his disenchantment with the British labour movement's jurisdictional inertia and contributions to inefficiency in health care.

-Day attended the Liverpool Institute, the same high school attended by Paul McCartney and George Harrison.
+Day attended the Liverpool Institute, the same high school as two well-known schoolmates, Paul McCartney and George Harrison.
 His family's neighbourhood could be tough.
 Day has a permanent scar on a finger from a knife fight when he was 10 years old.
 His father, a pharmacist, was killed in 1981 by hooligans looking for drugs during riots in the neighbourhood.
 The possible contribution of misdiagnosis by British doctors for the death of Day's mother in 1986 is cited as his dissatisfaction with the British health system.

 Day entered medical school at age 18 at the University of Manchester, from where he graduated in 1970.
 After an initial interest in general surgery, which he pursued as a postgraduate in Manchester and at the Hammersmith Hospital in London, he focused on orthopaedics.

 He obtained his medical degrees, MB ChB from the University of Manchester, and post-graduate qualifications in both internal medicine and general surgery.
 In July 1973, Day moved to Vancouver, British Columbia, Canada.
 In 1978, Day completed his training and a M.Sc. degree at the University of British Columbia (UBC).

 Medical career

 In 1979, Day received the Canadian Orthopaedic Association's Edouard Samson Award for outstanding orthopaedic research in Canada.
 Following a fellowship in traumatology, in Basel, Switzerland, Oxford, and Los Angeles, he began practice at the Vancouver General Hospital.
 After starting in trauma, he developed an interest and expertise in orthopaedic sports medicine and arthroscopy.

 As an orthopedic surgeon, he earned an international reputation for performing arthroscopic surgery on hips, knees, shoulders and elbows.
+He has been the medical officer for national and international sports teams and events, including the Canadian Davis and Federation Cup teams as well as Olympic teams.
+International patients have included professional athletes, such as English Premier League players, and Olympic medallists from countries as far away as Russia and Australia, as well as many world-famous celebrities, actors, and dignitaries.
 Day is regarded as being instrumental in the introduction of arthroscopic joint surgery in Canada.

 From 1970 to 2014, Day wrote more than 150 scientific articles or book chapters, in areas of orthopaedics and arthroscopic surgery / sports medicine, and on the topic of health policy.